karanvirsb/CalculatorProject/README.md

 # CalculatorProject
 Calculator Project With JavaFx

 It is a simple calculator App that has most of the features that someone would need.
+You can use the buttons but also you can uese your keyboard.

 # Screenshots
 <hr />